izdrail/lzomedia.com/src/content/blog/article.md

 # Today Intel API Documentation

-This repository contains the API documentation for the Today Intel App.
+This repository contains the API documentation for the Today Intel app.
 The API is designed to provide various functionalities related to news, SEO analysis, NLP, videos, and more.

 ## Table of Contents